 If your contract work is caught by IR35, your tax bill will rise considerably.
-We look at how contract income is treated if you are caught, and use our online IR35 calculator to work out the affect on contractors earning between £250 and £550 per day.
+We look at how contract income is treated if you are caught and use our online IR35 calculator to work out the effect on contractors earning between £250 and £550 per day.

 What happens if you’re caught by IR35?

 If your contract work is caught by the Intermediaries Legislation (IR35), almost all of your earnings from that work will be taxed in the same way as an employee.

 The legislation was put in place to tackle individuals who provide personal services via their own limited companies but are actually ’employees’ in disguise, i.e. their working practices and contract wording indicate that they’re not engaged in a true business-to-business manner.

 As a result, almost all the tax benefits of trading via a limited company disappear if you fall within IR35’s scope.
 This remains the case, despite several recent tax assaults on limited company shareholders, most notably the April 2016 dividend tax hike.

 If you are caught by IR35, your entire ‘deemed salary’ will be subject to income tax and NICs, whereas otherwise, you can pay yourself mainly in dividends, which aren’t subject to National Insurance Contributions (NICs).

 At the end of each tax year, your company will need to work out the ‘deemed payment’ on the turnover received during the period, minus a fixed 5% allowance* to cover the costs of running the company and other deductions.

 Certain other allowable expenses can be deducted from turnover before the deemed payment is calculated.
 These include pension contributions, travel and subsistence expenses.